Smooth Fox Terrier

 After that is understood, these smart guys can learn anything, but it is paramount that they know the rules and who makes the rules!
 Then the fun can begin!

-Their keen alertness makes them useful as watchdogs.
+Their keen alertness makes them effective as watchdogs.

 Very active breed that requires a good amount of daily exercise.
 Any opportunity to run free